 There are plenty of plant-based foods that you may already eat that are unintentionally vegan.
 Read below to find some great vegan-friendly recipes to create.

 - Breakfast need not be boring and bland with this easy recipe for caramelised apple and cinnamon porridge.
 Start your day with a delicious yet simple meal that is sure to fill you up and give you the energy you need to get on with your day.

 - Many of us enjoy a takeaway, and curry is one of the UK’s most well-loved options.
 With this Thai vegetable curry you can create a tasty main meal in the comfort of your home, safe in the knowledge that it is vegan-friendly, too!

-- Thanks to a couple of simple dairy swaps to soya milk and Flora Dairy Free, this carrot cake recipe is the perfect sweet treat for any vegan or plant-based diet.
+- Thanks to a couple of simple dairy swaps to soya milk, this carrot cake recipe is the perfect sweet treat for any vegan or plant-based diet.
 Who knew that trusty, well-loved baked goodness like carrot cake is mostly unintentionally vegan?